hds-sandbox/bulk_RNAseq_course/develop/04b_pipelines.md

 ![type:video](https://youtube.com/embed/qMuUt8oVhHw)

-## nf-core/rnaseq: Usage for version 3.6
+## nf-core/rnaseq: Usage for version 3.11.2

 In this section, we will see some of the most important arguments that the pipeline uses to run a RNAseq preprocessing workflow.
-There are many more options for advanced users and we really encorage you to check them out at the [official webpage](https://nf-co.re/rnaseq/3.6/usage).
+There are many more options for advanced users and we really encourage you to check them out at the [official webpage](https://nf-co.re/rnaseq/3.11.2/usage).
 Below you will find the arguments we will use for our own data.

 ### Running the pipeline